Month: January 2017

 Saturday morning I was running errands when my wife called and let me know that this problem happened again (second time this week and she was very frustrated).
 I was pretty excited because this time the problem occurred at home, not at some parking lot like usual, so I had the luxury of time to try to make a root cause determination.
 I’m somewhat mechanical but certainly no professional, so I followed my own consulting advice and contacted a professional.

 Dave T. is a mechanical guru, and has an uncanny ability to offer sage advice with only a modicum of information.
 He is an incredibly busy guy, but is always willing to spend a few minutes and give helpful advice.
 It helps that he is a great guy, but it also helps him generate business (leads and referrals).
 It is an approach that helps create a constant backlog of work and very loyal clientele, which is good business.

-When Dave explained it like that I felt kind of stupid, consoled only by the fact that other professional mechanics had not figured this out by now.
+When Dave explained it like that I felt kind of stupid, consoled only by the fact that other professional mechanics had not resolved the problem before me.
 He then added, “Anything that would be able to drain a battery within a few minutes would be noticeable.
-It would start a fire, or melt wires, and smoke or smell.
+It would start a fire or melt wires, and smoke or smell as a result.
 You haven’t seen or smelled anything like that, have you?”

 Yesterday afternoon I spent several hours using a very methodical approach to troubleshooting, documenting everything with pictures and videos to help me recall both details and sequence if needed.
 Sure enough, Dave’s knowledge and intuition led to the correct conclusion.